The Professional Diploma of Skin Cancer Surgery provides an essential step towards

 Doctors who have completed The University of Queensland certificate courses in skin cancer surgery are able to gain credit for those studies, providing the relevant HealthCert assessment is completed prior to diploma studies commencing (please ask a HealthCert Education Advisor for the process).

 The course provides advanced training in skin cancer surgery and teaches various techniques allowing GPs to treat more complex cases in the primary care setting.
 The program includes practical surgery sessions.
-Our team of surgical assistants will guide and support you as you practise the various surgical techniques.
+Our team of surgical assistants will guide and support you as you

 The theory and practical sessions cover:

-- Anatomy of nose, eyelids, lips and ears
+- Anatomy of nose, eyelids,

 - Reconstruction of alar and nasal tip defects of the nose and bilobed flap